 - Pest Threat – Scrap tires also pose a pest threat.
 Water may get accumulated in these tires and they can become a breeding ground for mosquitoes and other pests.
 This in turn can increase the risk of vector-borne diseases such as encephalitis.
 Even rodents can inhabit such used tires.
 Thus, to eliminate potential health hazards, it’s best to recycle used tires.

-Given the diverse uses of tire shreds, tire shredding business is seen as a lucrative option today.
+The above points clearly demonstrate the negative impact waste tires have on the environment.
+These can instead be recycled and used in a more constructive manner in the form of tire shreds.
+Given the diverse uses of tire shreds, the tire shredding business is seen as a lucrative option today.

-Get in touch with us at Compactor Management Company, today to understand more about how investing in the right type of recycling equipment.
+Get in touch with us at Compactor Management Company, today to understand more about how to invest in the right type of recycling equipment.
 A perfect tire shredder will not only help you reduce the environmental impact of your business, but also help you generate profits from the waste tires.

 Compactor Management Company (former Northern California Compactors, Inc.) offers installation and support services for waste recycling equipment such as waste compactors, balers, shredders & conveyor systems.
 Established in 1981, it offers waste management solutions across the United States.